-...
-As therefore the bell that rings to a sermon calls not upon the preacher only, but upon the congregation to come, so this bell calls us all; but how much more me, who am brought so near the door by this sickness.
+...As therefore the bell that rings to a sermon calls not upon the preacher only, but upon the congregation to come, so this bell calls us all; but how much more me, who am brought so near the door by this sickness.

-...
+....
 No man is an island, entire of itself; every man is a piece of the continent, a part of the main.
 If a clod be washed away by the sea, Europe is the less, as well as if a promontory were, as well as if a manor of thy friend's or of thine own were.
 Any man's death diminishes me because I am involved in mankind, and therefore never send to know for whom the bell tolls; it tolls for thee.

-This year, on March 31, 2022, with the agony of Ukraine on our hearts, we realize again the same thing that John Donne knew: no person is an island.
+This year, our greater world-and our greater world leaders-hear the same thing that John Donne knew: no person is an island.
 We are connected.
 Sorrow affects us all, and "any person's death diminishes me because I am involved in humankind."
 But love affects us all, too.
 In both those conditions, may God, our holy and passionate God, touch us wherever we are, in prison or in illness or in sorrow or in love.
 Batter my heart, three-person'd God!